-Hi Beauties!
-Today I would like to introduce you an ingredient with multiple uses and benefits: Shikakai.
+Hi, Beauties!
+Today I would like to introduce you to an ingredient with multiple uses and benefits: Shikakai.
 But what is exactly Shikakai?
 I discovered this natural powder recently because it was mentioned to me by a friend of mine.
-With strong curiosity, I decided to know more about this ingredient and what I learned definitely pushed me to buy it and to use it in my DIY recipes.
-In this post, I’m going to introduce you this powder mentioning its benefits and how to use it.
+With strong curiosity, I decided to know more about this ingredient, and what I learned definitely pushed me to buy it and to use it in my DIY recipes.
+In this post, I’m going to introduce you to this powder mentioning its benefits and how to use it.

 Disclosure: Some of the links in this post are affiliate links.
 By clicking through them and making a purchase, I may receive a small commission WITHOUT any additional cost to you.

 What Shikakai is?
 Benefits and uses

 Shikakai is an Ayurvedic herb obtained from the bark of a shrub called Acacia concinna.
 It grows typically in Asia, particularly in India.
 The bark of those shrubs is high in saponins, a class of chemical compounds that act as surfactants.

 Shikakai powder has various benefits that make it an excellent ingredient for shampoos and skin creams.
 Some of them are: